Inés Weinberg de Roca

 Donald J Horowitz: I would like to ask you something I was going to mention before.
-Is there any particular form of evidence that you – as you hear a trial, and I don’t ask you to remark about it if it’s a specific case – that you find more compelling than others and, and other-, and, and the contrary, that you find less compelling than others?
+Is there any particular form of evidence that you – as you hear a trial, and I don’t ask you to remark about a sp-, specific case – that you find more compelling than others and, and other-, and, and the contrary, that you find less compelling than others?

 I find extremely compelling the testimonies of the rape victims.
 That I find extremely compelling.